chocolatey/docs/input/en-us/central-management/usage/examples/deployment-plans.md

 ### Updating Values in Deployment Plans

-Some values in an exported Deployment Plan don't import nicely, or age well.
-When importing an example Deployment Plan, you are very likely to have to update the `Target Group(s)` and any `Deployment Start Time` that is set.
+When importing an example Deployment Plan, you may have to update the `Target Group(s)` and any `Deployment Start Time` that are set.

 After importing the Deployment Plan, you should follow these steps to ensure you are able to deploy it!